-It’s also worth knowing that many tracker mortgage deals are equipped with what’s known as a ‘collar’.
+It’s also worth knowing that some tracker mortgage deals are equipped with what’s known as a ‘collar’.
 Lenders will add these to stop your repayments from going too low, even if the base rate drops below a certain percentage.

 You can, but it pays to give it some thought before doing so.
 If you’re still in your introductory period, you’ll likely have to pay an early repayment charge.
-This is also the case if you’re on a lifetime tracker.
+This is also the case if you’re on a long-term tracker.